sndrs/colocate-loader/README.md

 ## Example

-By default, the content of all non-`script` blocks is available to the `script` block via camel-cased globals as strings:
+By default, the content of all non-`script` blocks is available as strings to the `script` block, via camel-cased globals:

 ```js
 // webpack.config.js